MSF-UK/HHOT-Handbook/README.md

 [Data Collection Form](Data%20Collection%20Form.xlsx)

-2. Next, edit the content in the choices tab (This is the purple tab named ‘choices’, please do not edit the other tabs).
+2. Next, edit the content in the choices tab (This is the purple tab named **‘choices’**, please do not edit the other tabs).

 When editing your form, please note: *only cells in column C should have been edited.
 The instructions below go into more detail as to to how to edit the data collection form.*

 3. Edit according to your department names. (row 4-8 of column C).
 4. Edit according to your facility names. (column C, row 9-34).
 Please bear in mind that the facilities relate to the department.
-In our example department UCLH contains facilities from A- G, and the form is colour coded to reflect this.
+In the example department UCLH contains facilities from A- G, and the form is colour coded to reflect this.
 For C5 it isH -K, C6 L-M, C7 N-R and C8 S-Z.  Please delete any rows not used.
 5. Save the form.
 6. You are now ready to upload the form to Kobo.